oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of Self Referencing URLs Failing to Resolve
 <use-of-self-referencing-urls-failing-to-resolve>
-For each item in an array of type `references_t` with the category `self` it MUST be tested that the URL referenced resolves with a HTTP status code less than 400.
+For each item in an array of type `references_t` with the category `self` it SHALL be tested that the URL referenced resolves with a HTTP status code less than 400.

 #quote(block: true)[